Michael Clinton: Personal life

 Clinton is a private pilot and learned to fly in the late 1990s.
 He is also an avid traveler who has visited more than 123 countries.
 As a former board member and supporter of Starlight Children's Foundation, he has raised money for the foundation by leading expeditions to Nepal, Patagonia, and to the top of Mount Kilimanjaro.
 He lives in Manhattan, New York, and Santa Fe, New Mexico.

 Clinton also enjoys running and has run races in more than 60 countries, completing marathons in each of the seven continents.
-He ran his first marathon as a unregistered "bandit" at the 1978 New York City Marathon.
+He ran his first marathon as an unregistered "bandit" at the 1978 New York City Marathon.
 He has run marathons in London, Buenos Aires, the Australian Gold Coast, Mount Kilimanjaro, and Philadelphia.
 In August 2013, Clinton completed the Mongolia Sunrise to Sunset Marathon.
 He ran a marathon on Antarctica in March 2014, becoming one of 440 runners to complete a marathon in every continent as of 2014.

 He is also the founder of Circle of Generosity, a foundation that grants random acts of kindness to people in need.